act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Failed Example 1

-The multiple `input` elements share a [form field error indicator][] but its message does not identify the elements that caused the error nor describes the cause of the error.
+These multiple `input` elements share a [form field error indicator][] but its message does not identify the elements that caused the error nor describes the cause of the error.

 ```html
 <form>